Navideck/purchases_dart/packages/purchases_dart/README.md

 );
 ```

+## Example app

+To run the example app, follow these steps:

+1. Open the `example` app folder.
+2. Rename `example/lib/env.example.dart` to `env.dart`.
+3. Configure your RevenueCat and Stripe keys in the `env.dart` file.

+That's it!
+You are now ready to use `purchases_dart` in your Dart projects.

 ## APIs

 `PurchasesDart` provides a range of APIs to manage in-app purchases and subscriptions:

 ### Configuration and Logging

-- **configure**: Initializes the plugin with the provided configuration.
+- **configure**: Initializes the package with the provided configuration.
 - **setLogLevel**: Sets the log level for debugging purposes.
 - **setLogHandler**: Sets a custom log handler.